Processing math: 100%

 Honeycomb lattice of graphene

-The unit cell of graphene’s lattice consists of two different types of sites, which we will refer to as $A$ and $B$ sites (see Figure 1).
+The unit cell of graphene’s lattice consists of two different types of sites, which we will refer to as A and B sites (see Figure 1).

 Figure 1.
 Honeycomb lattice of graphene where different colors are used to denote the two sublattices.
 The basis vectors of the unit cell are shown with black arrows.
 This figure is generated by TikZ/LaTeX.